ycpcs/cs496-spring2014/labs/lab05a.md

 JSON is [JavaScript Object Notation](http://en.wikipedia.org/wiki/Json).
 It is a general-purpose format for describing semi-structured data, and is very useful for serializing and deserializing objects.

-An XML document consists of elements specified by a *start tag* and an *end tag*.
-Between the element's start and end tag are any number of child elements, interspersed with any number of chunks of text.
+A JSON document typically will contain a single JSON *value*.
+A JSON value can be

+* a string
+* a number
+* an *object*, which is a map of names (strings) to values
+* an *array*, which is a sequence of zero or more values

+Objects are specified as a comma-separated list of of field names to values within a pair of curly braces (<code>{}</code>).

+Arrays are specified as a comma-separated list of values within a pair of square brackets (<code>[]</code>).

+You will note that the definition of a JSON value is recursive because objects and arrays can contain nested values.

 Example JSON document:

-    TODO: put JSON result of geocoding here
+    {
+      "postalCodes": [
+        {
+          "adminName2": "York",
+          "adminCode2": "133",
+          "adminCode1": "PA",
+          "postalCode": "17403",
+          "countryCode": "US",
+          "lng": -76.712998,
+          "placeName": "York",
+          "lat": 39.94943,
+          "adminName1": "Pennsylvania"
+        }
+      ]
+    }

-This document is the result of a geocoding query on an address (1600 Pennsylvania Ave, zip code 20500).
+This document is the result of a geocoding query on an address (725 Grantley Rd, zip code 17403).
 Note that it specifies a latitude and longitude for the address.
 Geocoding is useful for applications that need to do operations based on geographic locations.

 Interpreting JSON in a program
 ------------------------------